-Do you love the amazing cream cheese rangoons from Panda Express, but you're tired of paying top dollar for them?
-Fortunately, they're super simple and quick to make at home, and your whole family will absolutely love this tasty appetizer!
-Cream cheese rangoons are the perfect way to start off a meal of copycat Chinese takeout.
+Do you love the amazing cream cheese rangoon from Panda Express, but you're tired of paying top dollar for them?
+Fortunately, they're super simple and quick to make!
+Cream cheese rangoon are the perfect way to start off a meal of copycat Chinese takeout.

 - Cream Cheese: make sure it's the brick kind, not the tub spread variety, and that it's softened to room temperature.